djcp/pigal/README.md

 # Pigal

-A raspberry pi optimized full-screen gallery program that can talk to flickr and smugmug.
+A raspberry pi optimized full-screen gallery program that can talk to flickr, smugmug and deviantart (more coming soon!).

 ## Installation

 * Install raspbian
-* Install necessary packages:
-    sudo aptitude install git ruby1.9.3 build-essential libxml2-dev libxml2
-* Check out pigal into a local repository: git clone git://github.com/djcp/pigal.git /home/pi/pigal/
+* Check out pigal into a local repository:

+    ```git clone git://github.com/djcp/pigal.git /home/pi/pigal/```

-* Install the necessary ruby gems: cd /home/pi/pigal/ && sudo bundle
+* Run the setup script which will install the necessary debian packages, ruby
-* Create the cronjob that'll start the pigal server at boot:
+  gems and ensure the pigal server starts at boot via an @reboot cron job.
+It's
-    (crontab -l ; echo "@reboot /home/pi/pigal/bin/pigal start") | crontab -
+  fairly easy to understand so please review it before proceeding.

+    ```cd /home/pi/pigal && ./bin/setup.sh```

+* Reboot your pi.
 * Visit http://<your pi ip address>:9292/

-Please check out '''bin/setup.sh''' which should handle the steps above for you.

 ## Midori in fullscreen mode

+The default midori browser makes an excellent slideshow viewer if you're using your pi to control a display as well.

   midori -e Fullscreen -a http://localhost:9292/

 ## Configuration

 pigal logs to syslog.
 You can edit config.yml to change various options about how the slideshow displays and add new image sources.

 ### Smugmug